 Lauren is a well-rounded individual who explores a wide range of topics and creates a space for her followers to learn and gain inspiration from.
 In the last year, Lauren opened up to her followers about having struggled with an eating disorder for many years.
 She has since then decided to use the platform to raise awareness and inspire others to know that recovery is possible for everyone.

-With 125 million people in the UK suffering with this mental illness, Lauren wanted to use her Instagram to encourage the conversation and drive for a more body-positive culture.
+With 125 million people in the UK suffering from this mental illness, Lauren wanted to use her Instagram to encourage the conversation and drive for a more body-positive culture.
 In order to help her followers, especially her younger audience, she vocally expresses the importance of self-love and acceptance and is actively helping the movement to stop the filter effect.
 Lauren understands how detrimental the unrealistic beauty standards of today can be on young women’s mental health, so she is committed to raising awareness of this illness by championing inner beauty.
 Her bravery to speak out and discuss such a private topic has helped so many people suffering from an eating disorder by letting them know they are not alone.
 We love seeing the amazing responses she gets and we are proud to have her as a member of The Room.

 As well as celebrating these three inspiring women, we want to give a big shout out to all the incredible women on our platform, as well as all the women who work extremely hard on a daily basis here at The Room.